-In adopting these forms and instructions, the California Energy Commission specifically requires load serving entities (LSE) other than investor-owned utilities (IOU) to file certain electricity resource planning information by Friday, April 19, 2019; the IOUs are required to file resource planning information by Friday, April 26, 2019.
+In adopting these forms and instructions, the California Energy Commission (CEC) specifically requires load-serving entities (LSE) other than investor-owned utilities (IOUs) to file certain electricity resource planning information by Friday, September 17, 2021.
+IOUs are required to file resource planning information by Friday, September 24, 2021.
 Except for files clearly marked as confidential, the data submitted will be docketed to the Integrated Energy Policy Report (IEPR) service list.

-LSEs that require additional time may request an extension by submitting a written request to the Executive Director, as described in California Code of Regulations (CCR), Title 20, Article 2, and Section 1342.
-Copy requests to Robert Kennedy at Robert.Kennedy@energy.ca.gov.
+LSEs that require additional time may request an extension by submitting a written request to the executive director, as described in California Code of Regulations (CCR), Title 20, section 1342.
+A copy of the request must be sent to Robert Kennedy at Robert.Kennedy@energy.ca.gov.